krawaller/algol5/dev/dev.md

      ****** SCOPE *******

-`player` and `otherplayer` is not in the scope, since the engine is player-specific. should also add support for PLAYERVAR and BATTLEVAR
+`player` and `otherplayer` is not in the passed-in scope, since the engine is player-specific. should also add support for PLAYERVAR and BATTLEVAR

 always there
      connections  (permanent)
      BOARD        (permanent)
      TERRAIN      (playerspecific (maybe))
+     player
+     otherplayer

 state
      LAYERS       (recalculated, sometimes preserved)